 - Process peanut butter cookies until they have broken down into small pieces.

 - Add in peanut butter and cream cheese and process until the mixture is smooth.

 - Scoop out 1 tablespoon of the mixture and roll into a ball.
 I like to use a cookie scoop to keep each peanut butter cookie ball even in size.

-- Place the peanut butter balls in the refrigerator for 30 minutes to get cold–this will help the chocolate set.
+- Place the peanut butter balls in the refrigerator for 30 minutes to get cold--this will help the chocolate set.

-- Melt the chocolate by placing the chocolate into a large glass bowl in the microwave on 30-second intervals stirring between each round until melted.
+- Melt the chocolate by placing the chocolate into a large glass bowl in the microwave at 30-second intervals stirring between each round until melted.
 OR melt the chocolate in a slow cooker.
-This process takes longer, but the slow cooker will hold the chocolate melted for a long period of time–which is great if you are making a large batch or work slowly.
+This process takes longer, but the slow cooker will hold the chocolate melted for a long period of time--which is great if you are making a large batch or work slowly.
 To melt the chocolate in the slow cooker, place chocolate into a heat-safe glass jar.
-Place the jar into the slow cooker and then carefully pour water into slow cooker until the water line reaches halfway up the jars, being cautious not to get any water into the jar of chocolate.
+Place the jar into the slow cooker and then carefully pour water into the slow cooker until the water line reaches halfway up the jars, being cautious not to get any water into the jar of chocolate.
 Turn slow cooker on high, do NOT put the lid on the slow cooker, and in about 30 minutes your chocolate will be perfectly melted (no need to stir while the chocolate melts).

 - Drizzle with white chocolate if desired.
 This step is completely optional but does make for a prettier Chocolate Peanut Butter Ball.

 Once the chocolate has hardened, store the Nutter Butter Balls in an airtight container in the refrigerator for up to 6 days.